Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Maps/Open mobile map (map package)/README.md

 ## How it works

 1. Create an `AGSMobileMapPackage` specifying the path to the .mmpk file.
-2. Load the mobile map package with `AGSMobileMapPackage.load(completion:)` method.
+2. Load the mobile map package with the `AGSMobileMapPackage.load(completion:)` method.
 3. After it successfully loads, get the map from the .mmpk and add it to the map view.

 ## Relevant API